In Association with Amazon.com

 Frank and Roger are driven back to the RV and Sheriff Taylor tells them to go on with their vacation and leave the investigation to him and his department.
 Franks asks him if there's a place they can take the vehicle in for repairs and the officer recommends a mechanic in the north end of town.

-When they get there, the repairman (Phil Hoover) is less than enthusiastic.
-He attempts to patch up the back window, while Roger tells Kelly and Alice that he noticed something odd about their experience with the police - Deputy Dave knew exactly how to get to the camp area without directions.
+The repairman (Phil Hoover) is less than enthusiastic.
+He attempts to patch up the back window, while Roger tells Kelly and Alice that he noticed something odd about their experience with the police...Deputy Dave knew exactly how to get to the camp area without directions.

-Frank dismisses any conspiracy talk, but becomes unnerved by a passage in one of the witchcraft books that Alice reads from.
+Frank dismisses any conspiracy talk but becomes unnerved by a passage in one of the witchcraft books that Alice reads from.
 It describes a ritualistic setting exactly like the one he and Roger witnessed, even down to the full moon.
 Frank notices the mechanic overhearing the conversation and he closes a partition for privacy.

 Roger reads part of the message the cult members left on the motor home.
 It includes a warning as follows: any evil you cause will be returned to you nine fold.
 "They're trying to screw with our brains," he says to Frank.